bhdirect-ebooks/dev-docs/source/process/review.md

   * **[Tables](../code/general_types.html#Tables)**: ensure tables render well in the smaller viewports provided by stylecheck.
 Look for anything out of sorts.
   * **[Quotes](../code/general_types.html#Scripture-Quotes)**: look for anything out of sorts here.
 Ensure scripture quotes and normal blockquotes were each tagged appropriately.
   * **[Asides](../code/general_types.html#Asides)**: look for anything out of sorts here.
 In general, asides should be brief and tangential.
 Long asides are an indication something should probably be tagged differently.
   * **[Images](../code/media_types.html#Images)**: make sure the images are clear and sized properly.
-Check for any images in the image folder that aren’t used in the epub and can be removed for move space.
+Check for any images in the image folder that aren’t used in the epub and can be removed for more space.

 * **Run review regexes** to find anything that was missed.
 Reference the [RegEx Library](../process/regex-library.html) for a list of helpful regexes.